karrot-dev/35c3-foodsaving-talk/index.md

 </div>

 ???
-- Most work happens offline!
-- You need to get out to find potential foodsavers
+- you only need some time, some ideas and some determination
+- get off your chair and out into the real world
+- talk to people about food waste, form a first small group of like-minded individuals and gather the courage to contact stores at eye level
+- may not be the easiest thing, but can simply be _done_
-- You need to talk to establish cooperations with stores
+- No need to ask someone for permission
+- You can just take matters into your own hands and get active!
-- You need to get off your chair to actually do a pickup
+- but you don't need to get active alone...
-- You need a physical network to distribute huge amounts of saved food

 ---